-Mr. Cockerill’s involvement in the mining industry began as a geologist in 1975.
-He commenced work with Anglo American Corporation (Anglo) in January 1979, where he held various managerial positions mainly in the Gold and Uranium division, later AngloGold Limited.
-Between 1996 and 1999, Mr. Cockerill was Executive director — Business Development and Executive Officer, African International Operations of AngloGold Limited.
-Subsequent to his work with Anglo, Mr. Cockerill accepted the position of Managing director and Chief Operating Officer with Gold Fields Limited in June 1999, a position he held until he was appointed President and Chief Executive Officer in July 2002.
-In June 2008, Mr. Cockerill joined Anglo American plc as Chief Executive Officer, Anglo Coal, responsible for all global operations until retiring from that position in December 2009.
+Mr. Cockerill began his mining-industry career as a geologist in 1975.
+He joined Anglo American Corporation in January 1979, where he held various positions before being promoted in September 1996 to Technical Director of the gold and uranium division.
+In September 1998, he became the Executive Director – Business Development and Executive Officer, African International Operations of AngloGold Limited, which was established upon the consolidation of certain Anglo gold mining interests.
+He joined Gold Fields as Managing Director and Chief Operating Officer in September 1999, a position he held until his appointment as President and Chief Executive Officer in May 2002.
+In June 2008, he joined Anglo American as Chief Executive Officer of Anglo Coal and was responsible for its international operations until he retired from the position in December 2009.

 Mr. Cockerill holds a Bachelor of Science (Hons), Geology, degree from Chelsea College, University of London, and a Master of Science in Mining-Mineral Production Management degree from Royal School of Mines, London.
 He completed the Management Development Program at the University of South Africa and the Advanced Management Program at Oxford University’s Templeton College.